 Short-term sinus infections are known as acute sinusitis, and they typically last 7 to 10 days.

 In addition to a bad smell inside your nose and a reduced sense of smell and taste, symptoms of a sinus infection include:

 - facial pressure

 - postnasal drip

-Treatments for sinus infections depend on whether they are viral or bacterial.
+Treatments for sinus infections depend on whether they’re viral or bacterial.
 A bacterial infection usually requires antibiotics to cure.
-Antiviral medication exists, but isn’t always prescribed.
+Antiviral medications exist but aren’t always prescribed.

 In many cases, a viral sinus infection will run a similar course with or without medication.